 A popular variant on the imprisonment thriller is the trope in which a family keep a deformed and/or deranged member of the family locked in the cellar as can be seen in work such as The Black Torment (1964), The Shuttered Room (1967), The Beast in the Cellar (1970) and The Unseen (1981).

-There is a number of films about people trapped inside mysterious or alien labyrinths amid death traps as in the likes of Cube (1997) and sequels, Shadow Puppets (2007), Andron (2015) and the incredibly claustrophobic Meander (2020).
+There is a number of films about people trapped inside mysterious or alien labyrinths amid death traps as in the likes of Cube (1997) and sequels, Shadow Puppets (2007), Iron Doors (2010), Andron (2015) and the incredibly claustrophobic Meander (2020).
 (These are covered in more detail under Labyrinths).
-The Stephen King adaptation In the Tall Grass (2019) features people trapped in an endless field of grass that is temporally and topographically shifting.
+The Stephen King adaptation In the Tall Grass (2019) and Escape the Field (2022) both feature people trapped in an endless field of grass.

 The recent popularity of real world escape rooms – where people are locked in a room and have to decipher cryptic clues in order to get free – have seen several horror films set around the phenomenon with Escape Room (2017), Escape Room (2017), No Escape Room (2018) and Escape Room (2019) in which the escape rooms variously contain death traps or supernatural threats.